Gitorious-backup/gitorious-docker/README.md

 ## Trying Gitorious Docker image in Vagrant

-If you just want to check out Gitorious and you don't want to install Docker on your system yet you can first run it in a Vagrant VM.
+If you just want to check out Gitorious and you don't want to install Docker on your system yet you can first run it in a [Vagrant](http://www.vagrantup.com/) VM.

-To do so run the following commands:
+To do so make sure you have at least Vagrant 1.4 and run the following commands:

     git clone https://git.gitorious.org/gitorious/gitorious-docker.git
     cd gitorious-docker